Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 7 Discription
 </summary>

-1. A user in the Discord community goes to the settings of the BeReal bot
+1. A user in the Discord community goes to the settings of the BeReal bot</p>
-2. User chooses an option to turn off new post notifications.
+2. User chooses an option to turn off new post notifications.</p>
-3. The user is no longer sent another post notification.
+3. The user is no longer sent another post notification.</p>

 </details>